Data-Matt0/imdb-lowest-rated-analysis/visuals/README.md

 # Visuals – Top Culprits Lollipop Chart

-This folder contains visual outputs that support the core findings of the **IMDb Lowest Rated Analysis** project.
-The primary image, `top_culprits_lollipop_chart.png`, presents a concise visual summary of key contributors most frequently associated with IMDb’s lowest-rated films.
+This folder contains visual outputs that support the findings of the **IMDb Lowest Rated Analysis** project.
+The primary visual, `top_culprits_lollipop_chart.png`, presents a ranked view of contributors with a high presence in IMDb’s lowest-rated films, based on a custom scoring system.

 ---

 ## 📊 Chart Overview: `top_culprits_lollipop_chart.png`

-This **lollipop chart** highlights individuals who appear repeatedly in the **200 lowest-rated IMDb films**, ranked by a custom **weighted score**.
-Each horizontal line represents one contributor, ending in a red circular marker indicating their **overall weighted impact**.
+This **lollipop chart** highlights contributors who appear frequently in the **200 lowest-rated IMDb movies**.
+Each red marker represents a contributor’s **weighted score**, calculated by combining:

-The weighted score accounts for three key factors:
-- 📌 **Role importance** (e.g., producers have more creative control than actors)
-- 🔁 **Frequency of appearances** across the worst-rated titles
+- 🔁 **Frequency** of appearances across the lowest-rated films
+- 📌 **Role impact**, where certain roles carry more influence
-- 📣 **Audience exposure**, measured by number of user votes
+- 📣 **Audience exposure**, measured by the number of user votes

-These factors are combined into a single score using the following role weights:
+**Role weights** used in the calculation:

 | Role      | Weight |
 |-----------|--------|